infinity-keys/ik-landing/README.md

 1. update `.env` with the correct values (api key, bot token, discord channel id, etc.)
 2. run `yarn` to install/update packages
 3. run `ngrok http [port-number]` to boot up your server
-4. copy the webhook url starting with `https`
+4. copy the webhook url starting with `https` from the ngrok startup screen
-5. login into [moralis.io](http://www.moralis.io) to update the webhook url tothe associated Moralis stream by selecting `Edit Stream`
+5. login into [moralis.io](http://www.moralis.io) to update the webhook url to the Moralis stream by selecting `Edit Stream`
-6. make sure moralis stream is set to `Activate Stream` to start receiving post to discord channel
+6. make sure moralis stream is set to `Activate Stream` to start receiving post to the discord channel

-** Once testing is complete, make sure to update all .env variables to the production Discord server and the webhook url in Moralis to the appropiate api url `http:"//api.infinitykeys.io/[name of discord bot file]` **
+** Once testing is complete, make sure to update all .env variables to point to the production Discord server and the webhook url in Moralis to the appropiate api url i.e.: `http:"//api.infinitykeys.io/[name of discord bot file]` **